 In addition, a study confirmed the beneficial effects of ginger on smooth muscle tissues in the airways of the lungs.

-Try adding a few drops of ginger essential oil to a bowl of hot water and inhale the steam to help relieve congestion and make breathing easier.
+Try adding a few drops of ginger essential oil to a bowl of hot water and inhaling the steam to help relieve congestion and make breathing easier.

-Ginger essential oil is a concentrated oil extracted from the root of the ginger plant through steam distillation.
-It has a warm, spicy, and woody aroma and is known for its ability to aid digestion, reduce inflammation, and relieve nausea.
+Ginger essential oil has a warm, spicy, and woody aroma and is known for its ability to aid digestion, reduce inflammation, and relieve nausea.

 5. Mullein Extract